Independent Executives vs. Management Consultants – What’s the Difference & Costs?

-What is the difference between Interim Executives and Management Consultants?
+What is the difference between Independent Executives and Management Consultants?

-Interim Executive are executives who fill a gap between the departure of one executive and the start date of the new executive.
-However, interim executives also carry out high-level projects or initiatives; such as M&A work, rebranding, increasing revenues or profits, new product development and international expansion, to name of few.
+Independent Executive are executives who fill a gap between the departure of one executive and the start date of the new executive.
+However, independent executives also carry out high-level projects or initiatives; such as M&A work, rebranding, increasing revenues or profits, new product development and international expansion, to name of few.
 The difference here is that the management consultants usually just provide strategy and a plan.
-But, the interim executive will do both of these things and then execute the plan.
+But, the independent executive will do both of these things and then execute the plan.
 They are more hands on.

 Not all management consultants are executive level.
-Many do not have the background to be able to step into an Interim Executive role should the need or opportunity arise.
-Cerius Executives only works with Interim Executives and Management Consultants with a verified history at the executive and c-suite level.
+Many do not have the background to be able to step into an Independent Executive role should the need or opportunity arise.
+Cerius Executives only works with Independent Executives and Management Consultants with a verified history at the executive and c-suite level.

 How much do management consultants cost?

 The typical response to this question is, “It depends,” and it does.
 We will review in detail what it depends on and the typical ranges a company can expect to see, and why.
 For simplicity, we will discuss all rates in terms of hourly since that is the most common for management consultants.

 What company are you sourcing management consultants through?

 There is a pretty big range if you are hiring one of the Big 4 consulting firms (McKinsey, Booze Allen, Accenture, Deloitte) compared to a small boutique firm or an independent management consultant.
 You can expect the hourly rate to start at $350.
 But, it may go as high as $1,000.
 This depends on whether the entry-level consultants are working on the project or one of the partners.
 Generally, there will be a blend of resources varying in rates.
 For a smaller boutique firm, the rates come down quite a bit and will typically range from $250-400/hour.
 Working directly with an independent consultant the rates will come down slightly from there starting at $100-350/hour.